 SMBs are the customer segment with the highest expected CAGR of 34.9% in the forecast period, as seen by the 5-year CAGR of the segment’s TAM.

-Putting the observations so far together such as the TAM growth and pricing upside, SMBs seem to be the most compelling growth opportunity amongst the three customer categories.
+Putting the observations so far together, such as the TAM growth and pricing upside, SMBs seem to be the most compelling growth opportunity among the three customer categories.

 Now in the subsequent steps, we will:

 - Project Revenue Based on the SOM

 After multiplying the customer count under each classification by the corresponding ACV, we can compute the TAM of each individual segment for each year and then sum all three segments for the entire market.

 For example, the TAM of SMBs in 2020 is calculated by multiplying the $25 ACV by the 40,000 SMBs globally that fall under the customer profile.
 Once the same is done for SMEs and large enterprises, the total market size comes out to $1.6bn.

 Moving onto the SAM, since the B2B software company sells a target primarily intended for usage by SMBs, our assumptions are skewed towards that specific customer type.
 In addition, we can narrow our market down further based on those located in the U.S.